mjrusso/scoot/README.md

 To activate Scoot, use the ⇧⌘J global keyboard shortcut.
 (As long as Scoot is running, this hotkey will bring the app to the foreground.)

-When Scoot is in the foreground, use ⌘G to toggle the grid on/off.
+When Scoot is in the foreground:

-You can jump directly to a cell in the grid.
+* You can jump directly to a cell in the grid.
 Each cell is marked with a label (e.g. “aaa”, “aas”, “aad”); type the characters, one letter at a time, and, as soon as a complete sequence is entered, the mouse cursor will move directly to the center of the corresponding cell.
 (This approach, including the use of a char-based decision tree, is heavily inspired by [avy][avy].)

-If you make a mistake while entering a label, hit the escape key (or C-G) to cancel and start over.
+  * If you make a mistake while entering a label, hit the escape key (or C-G) to cancel and start over.

-Scoot _also_ supports cursor movement via standard Mac keyboard shorcuts for [moving the insertion point][mac-keyboard-shortcuts-text].
+* You can _also_ move the cursor via the standard Mac keyboard shorcuts for [moving the insertion point][mac-keyboard-shortcuts-text].
 (This means that keyboard shortcuts intended for navigating around in a document have been re-purposed to control movement on a 2-dimensional grid.
 Some liberties have been taken with this mapping; hopefully you find these keybindings intuitive.)

-The equivalent standard Emacs keybindings should also work out-of-the-box, if you have them configured system-wide (for example, via [Karabiner-Elements][karabiner-elements] [[complex modification][karabiner-elements-emacs-mod]], or by augmenting the [system defaults][emacs-keyboard-shortcuts-osx] [[DefaultKeyBinding.dict][defaultkeybinding.dict], [Cocoa Text System][cocoa-text-system], [Text System Defaults and Key Bindings][apple-dev-text-system]]).
+    * The equivalent standard Emacs keybindings should also work out-of-the-box, if you have them configured system-wide (for example, via [Karabiner-Elements][karabiner-elements] [[complex modification][karabiner-elements-emacs-mod]], or by augmenting the [system defaults][emacs-keyboard-shortcuts-osx] [[DefaultKeyBinding.dict][defaultkeybinding.dict], [Cocoa Text System][cocoa-text-system], [Text System Defaults and Key Bindings][apple-dev-text-system]]).

 ### Keybindings